 In this article, we assembled the 10 best places to go in Armenia collected during our travel to Armenia.
-Despite the difficulties with traveling within Armenia, the country is relatively small and therefore most of these attractions can be covered in a few days.
+Despite the difficulties with traveling within Armenia, the country is relatively small, so most of these attractions can be covered in a few days.

 Best things to do in Armenia

 Yerevan is the capital and by far the biggest city in Armenia and usually the place where your travel to Armenia starts and/or ends.
 Yerevan is very different from the rest of the country.

 Climbing the Cascade

 Climbing the Cascade to see the city’s monument to Soviet victory in WWII is a must.
 Moreover, the views of the city while climbing the stairs are breathtaking!
-In clear days you can even see Mount Ararat.
+On clear days you can even see Mount Ararat.

-2. Fly in the wings of Tatev and visit the Tatev monastery
+Fly in the wings of Tatev

 The wings of Tatev and the Tatev monastery are probably the best place to visit in Armenia.
 Or at least it was our favorite.
 They are located close to the city of Goris, 250 km from Yerevan.
-While there are day tours from Yerevan, we believe it’s a very long journey and it’s much better to do it in 2 days and being able to take your time.
+While there are day tours from Yerevan, we believe it’s a very long journey, and it’s much better to do it in 2 days and be able to take your time.

-The wings of Tatev is considered to be the longest reversible cableway in the world with 5752 m.
+The Wings of Tatev is considered to be the longest reversible cableway in the world, with 5752 meters.
 The full journey takes about 12 remarkable minutes over the ravine of the Vorotan River.